lonbluster/rSyncTrees/README.md

 - otherwise synchonize the included files/dirs to the monthly folder (and delete files no longer present); backup the changes to the “previous” backup directory; backup the extra input to the extra folder.
 - create a backup log with end date in the name, and deliver the most recent to the backup directory.
 - allow to insert other rsync options (man rsync).
-- use "mailx" to send a mail to the server and address specified in the /etc/.rsyncbackup with the log attached
+- use "mailx" to send a mail to the server and address specified in the /etc/.rsynctrees with the log attached

 ## More from the author
 https://lonblu.wordpress.com/2019/04/12/rsyncrestore-restore-linux-rsync-backups/

 ## Missing and developing features

-The vbackup script does already a job in saving the partition table and backing up live mysql servers.
-It will be incorporated in rSyncBackup eventually.
+Compared to Timeshift, which looks like a valid Full backup solution, rSyncTrees can write to SMB storage, beside presenting a different approach to version restore.

 Many restore situations have not been tested, including managing new file permissions, and some symbolic/hard links (the Full backup is actually archiving those links, that is, copying the source).
 Also the default inclusions do not include the huge software library directories (/usr, /lib, lib64) that store no user/system new data.
 Anyhow if they get deleted your system may be broke, so you want to always have a Onetime sync of those, at least.